Innovative Inclusive Wedding Summit Announces Elite Sponsors

 Free inclusivity insights for wedding pros

-Inclusive Wedding Summit is partnering with Offbeat Wed, a pioneer in supporting wedding diversity since 2007.
-Founder Ariel Stallings is making Offbeat Wed's Guide to Inclusive Marketing for Wedding Vendors free of charge as an additional resource for learning more about this diverse and undertapped market.
+Inclusive Wedding Summit has partnered with Offbeat Wed, a pioneer in supporting wedding diversity since 2007.
+Founder Ariel Stallings is offering Offbeat Wed's Guide to Inclusive Marketing for Wedding Vendors free as an additional resource for learning more about this diverse and under-tapped market.

 Summit backed by top-name sponsors